Frequently Asked Questions

 There’s no simple answer here.
-It’s complicated.
+Dental SEO is complicated.
 REALLY complicated.
 Consider showing up high in search to be the equivalent of Google giving you an enthusiastic endorsement.
 Some basic guidelines for encouraging this endorsement include:

 - Location – There might not be much you can do about it, but Google prioritizes physical distance from the person doing the search.

 - Have a good, optimized website that works well on mobile devices; people use their smartphones for everything now.